cython/cython/docs/src/userguide/extension_types.rst

 =========================

 Cython supports extension types that behave like the dataclasses defined in the Python 3.7+ standard library.
-The main benefit of using a dataclasses is that it can auto-generate simple `__init__`, `__repr__` and comparison functions.
+The main benefit of using a dataclass is that it can auto-generate simple `__init__`, `__repr__` and comparison functions.
 The Cython implementation behaves as much like the Python standard library implementation as possible and therefore the documentation